Bebi Dol: Later music career (1991–2000s)

-2000s-present: Later career in music and television

-In 2002, Bebi Dol released her comeback album Ljuta sam...
-(I'm Angry...), produced by Vlada Marković, under PGP-RTS.
-The album was, as she stated, dedicated to all the people she had lost in her life.
-Most of the songs on the album were authored by Bebi Dol herself.
-The album featured Zoran Zagorčić's old song "Cilj" ("Goal"), which was previously unrecorded, and the song "Pesma o Simi" ("Song About Sima"), which featured a musical quotation from the 1981 hit "Mustafa".
-A year later in April, she entered the Beovizija 2003 festival with "Tvrdoglava" ("Stubborn"), placing 10th.

-In late 2006, Bebi Dol released an English language cover album entitled Čovek rado izvan sebe živi (One Gladly Lives Out of Himself), through Mascom Records.
-She recorded the album with Jelena Glišić (backing vocals, musical arrangements), Bata Božanić (bass), Petar Radmilović (drums) and Goran Potić (guitar).
-The following year, she released the live album Veče u pozorištu (A Night at the Theatre) from her concert held at the Terazije Theatre on 16 February 2007, when she was accompanied by Bata Božanić and his band.
-The album featured covers from Lenny Kravitz, Simon & Garfunkel, Pink Floyd, Louis Armstrong and Michael Jackson, as well as the songs from her previous release.
+Her third album Ljuta sam… (I’m Angry…) appeared in 2002 and was dedicated to people she had lost during her life.
+A year later, she entered the Beovizija 2003 with "Tvrdoglava" ("Stubborn"), placing 10th.
+In 2006 she released the English-language cover album Čovek rado izvan sebe živi (One Gladly Lives Out of Himself), followed by the live album Veče u pozorištu (A Night at the Theatre) in 2007, featuring covers of Lenny Kravitz, Simon & Garfunkel, Pink Floyd, Louis Armstrong and Michael Jackson, as well as the songs from her previous release.
 In 2008, Bebi Dol released the compilation album ...Pokloni se... (...Take a Bow...).

 Collaborations

 During her career, Bebi Dol made a number of guest appearances.
 She appeared on albums by YU Grupa, Igra Staklenih Perli, KIM, Kozmetika, Leb i Sol, Idoli, Bulevar, Du Du A, Zona B, Bajaga i Instruktori, Oliver Mandić and Massimo Savić.
 In 1983, she briefly collaborated in Germany with British singer and songwriter Howard Devoto, and in 1989 she briefly worked with American avant-garde composer Neil Rolnick.
 She has written lyrics for YU Grupa, Cactus Jack, Generacija 5 and other acts.